 - ISO 27001/2 and NIST – ISMS and controls based on these standards

-If Oversight is required to access and Process Personal Data from jurisdictions outside of the U.S. and the European Economic Area that are subject to Data Laws restricting, regulating, or otherwise controlling the transfer of Personal Data outside of such jurisdiction, Oversight will take the actions reasonably necessary for compliance with such Data Laws as further specified in the applicable agreement.
+If Oversight is required to access and Process Personal Data from jurisdictions outside of the U.S. and the European Economic Area that are subject to Data Laws restricting, regulating, or otherwise controlling the transfer of Personal Data outside of such jurisdiction, Oversight will take the actions reasonably necessary for compliance with such Data Laws as further specified in the applicable Agreement.

 3 SECURITY MEASURES

 Oversight has implemented physical, technical, and organizational measures and safeguards with respect to Data and the Processing of the same against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosures or access, and against all other unlawful forms of Processing, consistent with this Policy and with the Data Laws.
-Oversight will provide Client with information regarding Oversight’s security measures upon request from Client.
+Oversight will provide Client with information regarding Oversight’s security measures upon request.
 Oversight limits access to Data to those personnel who have a business need to access the Data in the provision of services under the applicable services agreement.

 - Passwords.
 Privileged user passwords will meet the following complexity and age requirements: